zhanong/Minimal-ECS-Framework/README.md

 The framework provides minimal, basic MonoBehaviour managers and ECS systems, making it easy to understand and modify.

 The framework has the following features:
-- It uses the _**Observer Pattern**_ for communication between MonoBehaviours and ECS systems.
+- It uses the _**Observer Pattern** for communication between MonoBehaviours and ECS systems.
-- It manages and utilizes a singleton entity **"Messenger"** for passing data between ECS systems.
+- It manages and utilizes a list of singleton entities **"Messenger (MSN)"** for passing data between ECS systems.

 ## Communication Between MonoBehaviour and ECS

-Although it's not recommended to interrupt the ECS process with events, the _**Observer Pattern**_ is still valuable for the separation it creates between requesters and responders.
+Although it's not recommended to interrupt the ECS process with events, the **Observer Pattern** is still valuable for the separation it creates between requesters and responders.

 To send data and requests from ECS systems to monobehaviour class is simple.